Away With The Steiners

 A dodgy-looking ATM in Agra (attempt number three to find a working ATM that day!).

-Our route in India each time [plus planned vs. actual]
+Our travel route in India each time [plus planned vs. actual]

 In 2020 on our first trip to India we only had three weeks (cut short by the pandemic).
 But in three weeks we saw a diverse landscape, food and culture between the different regions of Kerela in South India, Uttar Pradesh and Jaisalmer in the desert state of Rajasthan.
 And in three weeks we fell in love with India.